Saleh, Sirianni test positive for COVID-19, Stefanski back - WHIZ News

 The Buffalo Bills will be without wide receiver Cole Beasley, who has been among the NFL’s most outspoken critics of vaccinations.

-Browns second-year coach Kevin Stefanski cleared COVID-19 protocols Wednesday and returned to the team after missing Monday’s home loss to Las Vegas, a 16-14 setback that damaged Cleveland’s playoff hopes.
+Browns second-year coach Kevin Stefanski cleared COVID-19 protocols Wednesday and returned to the team after missing Monday’s 16-14 home loss to Las Vegas.
 Stefanski also sat out the Browns’ playoff win at Pittsburgh last season after testing positive.

 “Good to be back,” Stefanski told reporters on a Zoom call from the team’s Berea, Ohio, facility.
 “Obviously, working remotely is something that we all did a bunch of last year so it is definitely doable to work remotely, game plan remotely, run meetings, etc., but good to be back in person.”